fleet-pond/fleet-pond-app/docs/help.md

 ![Screenshot of a point of interest][screenshotPOI]

 The point of interest name is displayed with a photo below.
-Some points of interst have multiple photos that will automatically rotate, you can use the chevrons on the left and right of the image to manually change the image.
+Some points of interest have multiple photos that will automatically rotate, you can use the chevrons on the left and right of the image to manually change the image.

 Below the image there is a card that shows other details about the point of interest.
 The "View on map" link will go to the map tab and select the point of interest, showing you where it is on the map.
 The coloured icons show which routes can be used to access this point of interest, and below that is the point of interest description.